Taskmaster Australia

 Taskmaster Australia is an Australian comedy panel game show first broadcast on Network 10 on 2 February 2023.
 Based on the British show Taskmaster created by comedian Alex Horne, the program revolves around a group of five celebrities – mainly comedians – attempting to complete a series of challenges, judged by the "Taskmaster", Tom Gleeson, and accompanied by his assistant, comedian Tom Cashman, frequently referred to as "Lesser Tom".

 The show's first season was broadcast in early 2023, and the second and third seasons aired in 2024.
 Season four was filmed in late 2024 and premiered on 27 March 2025.
-Season five was filmed in March 2025 and a sixth season has been confirmed.
+Season five aired in 2026, and a sixth season has been confirmed to premiere in 2027.

 Format

 Taskmaster is a comedic panel show where five contestants compete in the completion of tasks set by "The Taskmaster" (Tom Gleeson) and umpired by the "Taskmaster's Assistant" (Tom Cashman).
 The tasks can involve physical, creative and lateral thinking skills.

 Following the format of the British version, in each episode contestants compete for five prizes that they have brought in, along a theme that they are ranked against for points.
 Three pre-recorded tasks—completed separately by each contestant (or occasionally in teams)—are shown and judged in the studio by The Taskmaster.
 Tasks are filmed within the Taskmaster Retreat, with the areas including The Lounge, The Kitchen, The Lab and The Caravan.
 A final live task takes place in the studio.
 As well as winners within each episode, one contestant becomes the winner of the series and takes home a trophy modelled after The Taskmaster's head.